How Caustica works

 Contributions from all source objects across all planes are summed per pixel to give a linear intensity $I \in [0,\infty)$.
 Hidden objects contribute nothing to the sum, nor to deflection or critical curve computation.
 The sum is clamped to $[0,1]$ and passed through a nonlinear stretch before display.

 The dynamic range of astrophysical sources (bright ring core to faint extended arcs) far exceeds what a monitor can show linearly, so the stretch is essential.
-In surface-brightness mode the Color Map section of the Settings tab is titled Brightness stretch and exposes the same machinery used for the quantity maps (§4), applied independently to each RGB channel:
+In surface-brightness mode the Color Map section of the View tab is titled Brightness stretch and exposes the same machinery used for the quantity maps (§4), applied independently to each RGB channel:

 7. Critical curves and caustics